 In-N-Out Burger – Cult fast food favorite In-N-Out Burger has permanent outdoor seating year-round for guests to enjoy their animal style Double-Doubles with their dogs at their side.
 1351 N. State St., Ukiah, (800) 786-1000, in-n-out.com.

 Johnny’s – One of the best kept secrets in town, this brightly colored food stand specializes in burgers and tacos.
-It is surrounded by dog friendly picnic tables.
+It is surrounded by dog-friendly picnic tables.
 816 N. State St., Ukiah, (707) 671-4659.

 Oco Time – Oco Time serves Japanese food, including sushi.
-Dogs are welcome to join their owners for dinner at the restaurant’s selection of sidewalk dining tables.
+Dogs are welcome to join their owners for dinner at the restaurant’s selection of sidewalk tables.
 111 W. Church St., Ukiah, (707) 462-2422, ocotime.com.

 Patrona – Relax with your pup on Patrona’s enclosed patio while sipping the establishment’s signature craft cocktails and elevated California cuisine.
 130 W Standley St., Ukiah, (707) 462-9181, patronrestaurant.com.